We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 (Keep feeders clean and replace foods 2-3 times per week to prevent them from spoiling.)

-Glass dishes come in hanging, stake, or pole mount models and can be used for jelly, mealworms, or fruit slices.
+Jelly dishes come in hanging or pole mount models and can be used for jelly, mealworms, or fruit slices.

 Nectar, Jelly & Fruit Feeder

-In additon to the jelly and fruit, some orioles like nectar, so this feeder allows you to serve all three.
+In addition to the jelly and fruit, some orioles like nectar, so this feeder allows you to serve all three.

 (Nectar recipe - make a 1 part sugar:5 parts boiled water solution.
 Never add food coloring.
 Wash feeder and change nectar 2-3 times per week to keep nectar from spoiling.)

 Live insects are the primary food for baby orioles and many customers report the adult Orioles come to feeders even more often if they can carry "take-out" back to the babies in the nest.

 Once you have your oriole feeder, proper placement is important.
 We find the highest success rate when the feeders are hung from a hook in an open area, rather than in or under a tree.
 This makes the feeder most visible to the birds.